 Watch out for fuel card fees.

-The biggest factor for businesses that are looking for the best fuel card company is the total program cost.
-Many fees and costs are hidden which is another reason to comb through the Terms and Conditions of potential providers.
+What may seem like the best fuel card company from a discount or rebate standpoint, may actually cost you more.
+Many companies hide their fees and costs, so you will have to read through the Terms and Conditions of potential providers.
 In addition, you may want to search the web for reviews regarding extra fees and charges.
 Some of these fees can add up to shocking amounts each month, so take the time to read our fuel card fee comparison to avoid paying more than you should.

 One of the biggest changes to the fuel card industry over the past year has been the shift in fraud liability.
 Many vendors are pushing their fraud liability back onto their customers, which is a huge risk for fleets of all sizes.
 The U.S. Truth in Lending Act mandates fraud protection for up to 10 cards, so most companies will do the bare minimum and only cover fraud for fleets with 10 cards or less.
 However, there are some companies that still cover fraud for all customers regardless of their size, so you should read through the Terms and Conditions of each company to see if you’ll be covered.

 Another aspect to examine throughout your search is whether a vendor will be flexible in order to meet the needs of your company.
 Some providers only offer one billing cycle and refuse to adjust for any reason.
 If you have specific needs, be sure to ask your fuel card representative if exceptions can be made.
 This is also key for new fleets or those with spotty credit.
-Be sure that your provider is willing to find solutions for your problems from the start of your partnership.
+The best fuel card companies are willing to find solutions for your problems from the start of your partnership.